 It has B-Have, which looks for apps behaving badly; link scanning to identify cons; proactive malware and spyware scanning that can detect threats nobody has encountered before; and boot scanning every time you start your PC.

-Ad-free, nag-free and hassle-free, it's a great product that runs quickly and silently while you get on with something more interesting.
+Ad-free, nag-free and hassle-free, BitDefender Antivirus Free Edition is a great product that runs quickly and silently while you get on with something more interesting.

 A simple interface and effective scanning with remote activation

-As an anti-spyware and anti-malware app, though, it's very good.
+As an anti-malware app, though, it's very good.
 The dashboard is user-friendly, there's protection not just from downloadable threats, but from dodgy links too, and you can use your mobile to scan your PC remotely, which is pretty clever.

 The paid-for Pro model has more security options - it has more robust download protection, offers data encryption includes a firewall - but the free version offers decent protection for most PC users.

 An excellent anti-malware tool, but the free version lacks real-time protection

 You can use MalwareBytes Anti-Malware free for as long as you like, but there's an important caveat: real-time protection, the fast 'hyper scan' mode and malicious website blocking features all expire after 14 days - and that means you're missing out on some of the program's best features.